-We present a task-level taxonomy (Table 1) that categorizes the tasks that AIOps agents should accomplish according to the different stages of the incident management lifecycle, with progressively increasing complexity.
-In Table 1, a higher level indicates a harder and more impactful task to evaluate agents.
+We present a task-level taxonomy (Table 1) that categorizes the tasks that AIOps agents should accomplish according to the different stages of the incident management lifecycle.
+In Table 1, tasks at higher levels correspond to later stages in the lifecycle, reflecting the natural progression of incident management from detection to mitigation.